ckeditor/ckeditor5/docs/features/ui-language.md

 	}
 	```

 3. Run webpack.
-The CKEditor 5 plugin for webpack will emit additional files for each language specified in the `additionalLanguages` option.
+The CKEditor&nbsp;5 plugin for webpack will emit additional files for each language specified in the `additionalLanguages` option.
 They will contain translations for messages from the {@link module:utils/locale~Locale#t `t()` function} calls.
 The files will be created in the `translations` directory (or another one if the `outputDirectory` option is specified).
 Translations from the language specified in the `language` option will be automatically included in the build.

 4. If you want to change the language after the build ends, you will need to edit the `index.html` file, add the translation file, and set the UI language to the target one.